nucleus-ffm/foss_warn/README.md

 # Foss Warn
-An inofficial open source application written in Flutter to get emergency alerts from https://warnung.bund.de/meldungen.
+An unofficial open source application written in Flutter to get emergency alerts from https://warnung.bund.de/meldungen.
 This app has nothing to do with the official APP *Nina* from BBK.

 ## Current state of development
 The app is currently in a BETA status.
 A group of nice people is currently putting the app through its paces.
 I will upload the source code as soon as I have selected a license for it.